-This course is required for 9th graders and beginning with the graduating class of 2021, .5 credit is required for graduation.
+This course, or Advanced World Studies, is required for 9th graders with .5 credit being required for graduation.
 It is a continuation of the chronological study of world history from 1750 to the present.
 This study incorporates each of the seven content standards.
 As students study historic eras, they consider the influence of geographic settings, cultural perspectives, economic systems and various forms of government.
 Students gain a deeper understanding of the role of citizens and continue to develop their research skills.